ahmedmuhi/kcna-study-guide/README.md

 - Provide curated learning resources, articles, hands-on exercises, and conceptual checkpoints
 - Track your progress through clear **phases** and **domains**

-> 🧭 This README **includes the full study plan** — you don’t need to dig through folders unless you want extra depth.
+> 🧭 This README includes the full study plan — no folder-hunting required.

 ---